 Hello!
 I am excited about this school year, and I look forward to getting to know you as the year progresses.
 In the meantime, I will share some information about me.

 My name is Tammy Oaks Davis.
 I attended Belmont School and graduated in 1991 as Salutatorian of my class.
 I attended Northeast Mississippi Community College and graduated in 1995 with a degree in Engineering and in 2002 with a degree in Computer Programming Technology.
 I completed a Bachelor’s degree in 2004 at the University of North Alabama in Business with minors in Mathematics and Computer Information Systems.

 My teaching experience in the classroom includes being a Teacher’s Assistant for K-2nd grade, a SPED Inclusion Assistant for K-3rd grade, and an Instructor for Ole Miss – Tupelo’s Continuing Education/Community Outreach Department.
 I began teaching mathematics at Belmont School in January 2009 and was selected as the Belmont High School Teacher of the Year for 2016-2017 and 2018-2019.
 At Belmont, I have taught 7th grade mathematics, Pre-Algebra, Foundations of Algebra, Algebra 1, Geometry, Algebra 2, Survey of Mathematical Topics, and Calculus.

 I am married to Greg Davis and together we have three children and two grandchildren.
-My daughter Hannah is the 6th – 8th grade math teacher at Tishomingo Middle School and is married to Jacob who is also a teacher and coach at Belmont High School.
+My daughter Hannah is the 6th grade math teacher at Belmont Middle School and is married to Jacob who is also a teacher and coach at Belmont High School.
 My son Noah attends the University of Mississippi majoring in Computer Science.
 My step-daughter Megan attended Beville State Community College and is married to Raul.
 Together, they have a daughter named Vanessa Claire.

 Some of my hobbies and interests include: spending time with my family and friends, computers, web design, bird watching, reading, sports, music, camping, fishing, cooking, and playing card and board games.